-- (a) the FCA, the Prudential Regulation Authority and the Bank of England; and - (b) regulators outside the United Kingdom having functions similar to the Panel, the FCA or the Prudential Regulation Authority, or similar to the regulatory functions of the Bank of England, including by the sharing of information which the Panel is permitted to disclose (see below).
+- (a) the FCA, the Prudential Regulation Authority and the Bank of England; - (b) other supervisory authorities designated for the purposes of the Directive; and - (c) regulators outside the United Kingdom having functions similar to the Panel, the FCA or the Prudential Regulation Authority, or similar to the regulatory functions of the Bank of England, including by the sharing of information which the Panel is permitted to disclose (see below).
 It may also exercise its powers to require documents and information (see section 9(b) above) for this purpose.